AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 ## 10/10/2022

 Today, I am trying to make a pseudocode that could relate both the code that I have made which uses transient simulation with the modified nodal analysis using LU decomposition.
 As found from this [lecture](https://pages.mtu.edu/~zhuofeng/EE5780Fall2013_files/Lecture_07_SpiceSimulation.pdf), the component values should start with MNA stamps as a good foundation in creating the circuit matrix.
 From this, the code should be changed from using hard-coded nodal equations into using MNA matrices derived from the nodal equations and MNA stamps.

+The target size for the circuit simulation should consist of 5x5 matrix for the simple circuit.